-Nerve Damage is a common injury sustained by victims of auto accidents, workplace incidents, dog bites, slip and falls, and cases medical negligence including surgical malpractice.
+Nerve Damage is a common injury sustained by victims of auto accidents, workplace incidents, dog bites, slip and falls, and cases of medical negligence including surgical malpractice.
 One of the most frequent questions asked by victims of severe nerve damage during consultations with our attorneys is, “how much my case is worth,” or “what the value of my case”.
 The estimated value of a personal injury case is dependent on numerous factors unique to the individual harmed.
-Only a qualified personal injury attorney who investigated the facts of your case will be able to determine the estimated value of your claim.
+Only a qualified personal injury attorney who can investigate the facts of your case will be able to determine the estimated value of your claim.

 Below is detailed information regarding the most significant factors involved in determining the value of a nerve damage claim.